mfrazie2/mfrazie2.github.io/_posts/2016-6-7-Timing-Methods-in-JavaScript-Part-1.md

 ![Loop versus Join](/images/TimingImages/LoopvJoinTimers.png)

-The `for` loop takes longer than the native `.join` method.
+The `for` loop takes *slightly* longer than the native `.join` method.
 However, running the functions once doesn't offer much in the way of meaningful insight regarding which is, on average, faster.

 In order to determine the average time, the output times must be recorded manually.
 The times